Great Kereru Count

 What do you need to do to take part?

 By counting kererū in backyards, schools, parks or reserves you can help discover where these “gardeners of the skies” live, how many there are, and what they eat.
-You can record a timed observation or one off sighting, and then enter the information about your sightings on the website www.greatkererucount.nz.
+You can record a timed observation or one-off sighting, and then enter the information about your sightings on the Great Kererū Count website.
 All you need to enter is where and when you saw kererū, and how many you saw.
 If you saw no birds, please enter that too.

 Why are Kererū so important to our biodiversity?